How to Clean a Pool Table: It’s Easier Than You Think

 Cleaning the Felt

 While full-size vacuums are to certainly be avoided, small hand-vacuums are amazing tools for daily dusting maintenance.
 Once you’ve brushed the surface and loosened the dust from the fiber, use a small hand-vac to go over the surface, without dragging it along the felt.
 Try your best to keep the vacuum right above the felt and try to avoid much contact.
 Do not apply pressure to the felt; forcing embedded debris up through the felt can damage the felt over time.
 Keep the vacuum moving.
 Holding it over one area in an attempt to “get it all up” risks heat damage.
+(For the full yes-or-no on the question, see can you vacuum a pool table.)

-Spills
+Spills and Stains

 Even with the most careful of circumstances, pool tables are always under threat from beverage spills.
 As with most messes, a timely response will substantially reduce potential damage; liquid can soak through the felt and soak into the wood below.

 While timely response is best, we do not live in a perfect world and sometimes spills can occur without our knowledge, leaving stains.
-Stains should be treated with the same care ass pills, blotting, not scrubbing, the target area.
+Stains should be treated with the same care as spills, blotting, not scrubbing, the target area.

 Be sure to let the area air-dry after using a dry micro-fiber towel to absorb as much liquid as you can without scrubbing the area.
 Remember to avoid using light or heat based drying practices.
 Continue blotting the area with your vinegar and water mixture as many times as necessary to remove the stain.
-Tough stains may require several attempts but resorting to other methods risks permanently damage.
+Tough stains may require several attempts but resorting to other methods risks permanently damaging the felt.

-Cleaning the Rails
+Cleaning the Rails and Pockets

 The best way to remove dust from the pockets is with the hose extension from a vacuum or a shop-vac.
 Dust and debris that have accumulated in the pockets can get on the billiard balls and transfer dirt and grime to the felt during game play.
+Wiping the pockets down with a lightly dampened microfiber cloth keeps them clean between vacuumings, and the same cloth works on the rails, where hands and chalk leave residue over time.

-Wiping the pockets down with a lightly dampened microfiber cloth is a great way to keep the pockets clean as well.
-If your table has leather pockets, it is recommended that you use an oil-based product bi-annually to keep them from hardening.
+If your table has leather pockets, use an oil-based product bi-annually to keep them from hardening.

 You can extend the life of your table and avoid costly repairs by keeping your beautiful, expensive billiards table maintained and clean.
 Whether using your pool table for personal enjoyment or to entertain guests, a well-maintained pool table will improve your experience and allow the game to function without frustrating or annoying interruption.
 Long live your table!